flyingpeach/flyingpeach.github.io/docs/index.markdown

 ## **For prospective students**
 I am currently open to hiring students.
 If you are interested in joining my group, you should have experience or coursework in control theory.
 You should also have some interest in neuroscience and biology --- background is not required, but curiosity and willingness to learn *are* required!
 Apply to the ECE or CSE program and include my name somewhere (e.g. in your research statement) as an advisor you are interested in working with.

+If you are currently a student at U of M and are interested in my research, I encourage you to take or audit my [topics class](/assets/eecs598_17_syllabus.pdf){:target="_blank"}, offered winter 2024.

 I can be reached at jslisali at umich dot edu.
 Please read the below first if you plan to email me: